Ground-Level Social Skill: Don't Have Poor Hygiene Or Do Gross Things

 - Scratching or adjusting your crotch

 Of course, it's fine to do these things behind closed doors.
-Everyone acts gross when they're alone.
+Everyone acts disgusting when they're alone.
 It's just that if you have some wax in your ear, no one wants to watch you root around in there with your finger.

 Expelling nasty stuff from your body in front of other people